GEO Wildfire-Health Nexus

 Solution

-Aligned with GEO’s Earth Observation Value Chain, we establish standardized interfaces enabling modular interoperability.
-Regional demonstrations in China and Senegal validate full-cycle solutions—from early detection to ecosystem recovery—through tight integration with important GWP projects (e.g., GWIS, GOS4POPs, HEALTH-CoP).
-Annual Nexus Reports synthesize cross-module findings, advancing global best practices for wildfire resilience.
+Aligned with GEO’s Earth Observation Value Chain, we establish standardised interfaces enabling modular interoperability.
+Regional demonstrations validate full-cycle solutions, from early detection to ecosystem recovery, through tight integration with important other GEO projects (such as GWIS and HEALTH-CoP), exemplifying collaborative One Health approaches.

-From observation to policy action, we close the wildfire-health governance loop.
+From observation to policy action, we close the wildfire-health governance loop, underscoring our commitment to a holistic health paradigm.

 Intended Socioeconomic and Environmental Impact

-• Catalyzing cross-domain collaboration through integrated fire-health-ecosystem response protocols, establishing the first end-to-end solution covering prevention, real-time response, and long-term recovery.
+• Catalysing cross-domain collaboration through integrated fire-health-ecosystem response protocols, establishing an end-to-end solution covering prevention, real-time response and long-term recovery.

-• Setting global standards with open-access data products (e.g., harmonized exposure indices) and annual State of Fire & Health Reports, advancing the field’s methodological rigor.
+• Setting global standards with open-access data products (such as harmonised exposure indices) and annual State of Fire & Health Reports, advancing the field’s methodological rigor.

 • Exemplifying GEO’s Earth Observation Value Chain by demonstrating how integrated data flows can drive actionable policies.

-This systemic approach will redefine best practices for translating Earth observations into multi-sectoral resilience, positioning the Wildfire-Health Nexus as the benchmark for nexus-based environmental health interventions.
+This systemic approach will redefine best practices for translating Earth observations into multi-sectoral resilience, positioning the GEO WHN as the benchmark for comprehensive environmental health interventions with interconnected impacts.

 Objectives for 2025–2030